Contact Us

 Placeholder

-In the UK the picture is different.
-The country has far less — ie, no — fiscal headroom in comparison to Germany.
+In the UK, the picture is different.
+The country has far less — that is, no — fiscal headroom in comparison to Germany.
 The Labour government has committed to raising defence spending from 2.3% of GDP in 2024 to 3.5% by 2035, but a BBC analysis predicted there would be a £28B shortfall in that increase, which will be paid for by cutting foreign aid — another form of deglobalisation.

-The UK is a major player in the world of defence manufacturing, with companies like BAE and Rolls Royce major exporters.
+The UK is a major player in the world of defence manufacturing, with companies like BAE Systems and Rolls-Royce major exporters.
 Depending on the attitude of European countries to the UK in a post-Brexit world, the country should still benefit from a regional increase in defence spending.

-Real estate companies will need to address their staffing to most benefit.
-Coombs, himself a UK military vet, said governments and companies in the defence sector will only deal with service providers with specialist knowledge, which led Sirius to hire Major General (Retd) Angus Fay as a strategic adviser last year.
+Real estate companies will need to address their staffing to capture a piece of the pie.
+Coombs, himself a UK military vet, said governments and companies in the defence sector will only deal with service providers with specialist knowledge, which led Sirius to hire retired Maj Gen Angus Fay as a strategic adviser last year.

 Increased European government spending will not be limited to defence.